dotnet/docs-aspire/docs/extensibility/custom-component.md

 dotnet add ./MailDevResource.NewsletterService/MailDevResource.NewsletterService.csproj reference MailKit.Client/MailKit.Client.csproj
 ```

-The final step is to replace the existing _Program.cs_ file in the `MailDevResource.NewsletterService` project with the following code:
+The final step is to replace the existing _Program.cs_ file in the `MailDevResource.NewsletterService` project with the following C# code:

 :::code source="snippets/MailDevResource/MailDevResource.NewsletterService/Program.cs":::

 The most notable changes in the preceding code are:

+- The updated `using` statements that include the `MailKit.Client`, `MailKit.Net.Smtp`, and `MimeKit` namespaces.
 - The replacement of the registration for the official .NET `SmtpClient` with the call to the `AddMailKitClient` extension method.
-- Replacing both `/subscribe` and `/unsubscribe` map post calls to instead inject the `MailKitClientFactory` and use the `ISmtpClient` instance to send the email.
+- The replacement of both `/subscribe` and `/unsubscribe` map post calls to instead inject the `MailKitClientFactory` and use the `ISmtpClient` instance to send the email.

 ## Summary